 A very short answer is that yeast is a living microorganism that, when properly 'fed', metabolizes sugar and produces carbon dioxide and alcohol.
 It's what makes the bread rise or leaven and gives it that particular flavor.

-- Dry yeast: you can buy instant or active dry, which look the same but are activated differently.
+- Dry yeast: you can buy instant or active dry, which look the same (image below) but are activated differently.
 The former goes directly into the dry ingredients (flour mostly) and the latter needs a wet environment (water in most cases) to foam and be ready.
+You can buy active dry yeast and instant yeast online.

 - Fresh yeast: it comes in cubes usually and is crumbly and humid.
-This type has a much shorter refrigerator life than the dry versions, so is not as popular.
+This type has a much shorter refrigerator life than the dry versions, so it's not as popular.
+You can buy fresh yeast online.

 This bread dough has eggs and melted butter added.